October 29, 2012

 Meanwhile we tacked together the pedal box recess.
-Amazingly, it went together just like we drew it up, an 18-gauge backplate and a 2-1/2" wide strip of 20-gauge steel between the backplate and scuttle firewall.
-Although we followed the plans exactly, we weren't expecting it to actually fit, because the whole thing is made out of sheet metal, and some of it even had to be bent.
-It's nice that it worked out and all, but if it turns out we're actually getting good at this sort of thing, that's going to take a lot of fun out of the project.
+Amazingly, it went together just like we drew it up, with an 18-gauge backplate and a 2-1/2" wide strip of 20-gauge steel between the backplate and scuttle firewall.
+Although we followed the plans exactly, we weren't expecting any of it to actually fit, because the whole thing is made out of sheet metal, and some of it even had to be bent.
+It's nice that it worked out, but if it turns out we're actually improving with this sort of thing, that could end up taking a lot of fun out of the project.

 We also spent some time cutting out the last of the transmission tunnel panels.
 Starting with our cardboard templates, we cut the panels slightly oversize, and then trimmed each panel to fit.
 The only extra work was on the driver's side, where part of the transmission sticks out into the footwell.
 We knew about this from the beginning, so it was totally expected.
 Honest.
 We cut a hole in the panel, and all we have to do is make a bump out of 20 gauge steel, and weld the bump over the hole, which we hope to do without major panel warpage.